victorers1/personal-blog/src/content/notes/cpp-data-structures-course.md

 ### Reverse

-Generally it's an *inplace* operation, that is, the LinkedList reverses itself instead of creating a reversed copy.
+Generally it's an *in-place* operation, that is, the LinkedList reverses itself instead of creating a reversed copy.

 ```c++
 void reverse()